dvdlite/dvdlite.co/src/pages/about.md

 description: 'About dvdlite.co'
 layout: page
 ---
-{% eleventyImage "./src/assets/images/waterfall.jpg" %}
+{% eleventyImage "./src/assets/images/waterfall.jpg","Franconia Notch State Park, New Hampshire, photo by David Leitko" %}

 # Who is David?
-Hello, my name is David Leitko.
+Hello, my name is David Leitko (pronounced LĪT-kō).
 Welcome to my _so-manieth_ iteration of a website, dating back to the mid-1990's.
 Hopefully this one will stick as I've tried to remove as much friction from the process as possible.

 I am happily married since 2020, and I have two grown daughters from a previous marriage.
 My wife brings three grown children of her own (two daughters and a son), as well.
 We welcomed our first grandchild in 2023.
 I grew up in the Portland, Oregon area throughout my schooling years and many years beyond.
 These days I live in the northeastern United States (aka New England), but Oregon will always be "home" to me.
 We have -- _checks notes_ -- six cats, ranging in age from over 14 years old down to about 4 months.